Welcome,

 Sessions

-I offer individual and relationship therapy sessions online, via Zoom, to clients across the UK and Europe, at the same agreed time, each week.
+I offer individual and relationship therapy sessions online, via Zoom, to clients across the UK and Europe.

 Fees